[[updated December 12, 2017]]

 Currently, no third-party tools can automatically post scheduled content to your Instagram profile.
 Truth is, it’s not the tools’ fault; Instagram doesn’t allow any tool the functionality to post directly to Instagram because of its limited API.

 Social media tools like Agorapulse work because social media platforms (like Instagram) have APIs (application programming interfaces).

 An app like Instagram doesn’t want to show you everything that’s going on under its hood — so it provides an API that responds only to the requests it allows.
 A tool like Agorapulse can send a request to Instagram: for example, it can request that Instagram provide the number of likes you received on your most recent Instagram post.
 Instagram’s API receives that request, and delivers to Agorapulse the number of likes you received.
-Agorapulse’s Reports feature visualizes the answer for you.
+Agorapulse’s Reports feature then sorts the answer for you.

 Each social media network controls what their API can do.
 For example, you can schedule posts for Twitter not just because Agorapulse provides that service, but because Twitter allows Agorapulse to take that action.
 It’s up to Twitter to allow a third-party software tool to provide users with that functionality.